-At conversion the HAP contract will include a pre-construction and post-construction rent schedule.
+At conversion the HAP Contract will include a pre-construction and post-construction rent schedule.

 To be eligible for this provision, a PHA must submit Utility Consumption Baseline data into EPA’s Portfolio Manager

 Tenant-Paid Utilities and PBV Conversions.
-Unless a waiver is requested and approved as described below, the PHA must maintain a utility allowance schedule for all tenant-paid utilities in accordance with 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517.
+Unless a waiver is requested and approved as described below, the PHA must maintain a utility allowance schedule for all tenant-paid utilities in accordance with 24 CFR § 983.301(f)(2)(ii) and 24 CFR § 982.517.
 The utility allowances would become effective for each family at recertification.

 A PHA may request a waiver from HUD in order to establish a site-specific utility allowance schedule and to apply the same adjustments to contract rents based on Tenant-Paid Utility Savings as described above for PBRA conversions.
 To be approved, a PHA must demonstrate good cause that the utility allowance schedule used in its voucher program would either create an undue cost on families because the utility allowance provided under the voucher program is too low, or discourage conservation and efficient use of HAP funds because the utility allowance provided under the voucher program would be excessive if applied to the Covered Project.
 For HUD to consider such a waiver, the PHA must submit an analysis of utility rates for the community and consumption data of project residents in comparison to community consumption rates; and a proposed alternative methodology for calculating utility allowances on an ongoing basis.